Martin-Baker MB 5: Flight testing

 The first flight of the MB 5 prototype, serial R2496, took place on 23 May 1944.
 Performance was considered outstanding by test pilots, and the cockpit layout was praised by the Aeroplane and Armament Experimental Establishment (A&AEE).
 The accessibility of the fuselage for maintenance was excellent, thanks to a system of detachable panels.
+According to test pilot Capt.
+Eric Brown (1948):

 Acknowledged as one of the best aerobatic pilots in the UK, S/L Janusz Żurakowski from the A&AEE at RAF Boscombe Down gave a spectacular display at the Farnborough Air Show in June 1946, with the Martin-Baker MB 5, an aircraft he considered superlative and better in many ways than the Spitfire.

 If serial production had been authorised, the aircraft would have served over Germany during the Second World War.
 Instead, the RAF directed its attention towards jet-powered fighters.
 The Rolls-Royce Griffon engine failed when the MB 5 was being demonstrated to Prime Minister Winston Churchill, the Chief of the Air Staff and a host of other VIPs at an important display of British and captured German aircraft at Farnborough.
 Michael Bowyer states that Martin-Baker may have lacked both facilities and sufficient government support to engage in large-scale production.
 The company's slow progress with the machine could have been due to a lack of facilities.

 The original MB 5 was reputedly destroyed on a gunnery range.
 Martin-Baker went on to become one of the world's leading builders of ejection seats.